CodeWithAdityaSingh/How-JavaScript-runs-behind-the-Schen/Lecture06/ScopeChainInJs.md

 ```
 ```
 Q.Lexical Environment is What
-Ans: Local Memory + Lexical Environment of its Parent
+Ans: Local Memory + refrence of the Lexical Environment of its Parent
 ```
 ```
 And the whole Chain of lexical Enivironment called Scope Chain